tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 # Installing Tesseract from Git
-These are instructions for installing Tesseract from the git repository.
+These are the instructions for installing Tesseract from the git repository.
 You should be ready to face unexpected problems.

 ## Installing With Autoconf Tools
 In order to do this; you must have aclocal, autoheader, autoconf, autoconf-archive, automake, libtool, leptonica, and pkg-config installed.
 In addition, you need a C++ compiler.